How much does LANAP Gum Disease Treatment Cost?

 What is the cost of deep cleaning teeth?

-As of 2019, a traditional deep cleaning of your teeth cost can average between $275 – $980 per quadrant depending on how deep your pockets are and how much build-up and tartar your teeth have.
-Deep cleaning an active deep pocket treatment, which typically consists of a locally administered anesthesia, costs approximately $25 per tooth.
+As of 2022, a traditional deep cleaning of your teeth cost can average between $275 – $980 per quadrant depending on how deep your pockets are and how much build-up and tartar your teeth have.
+Deep cleaning an active deep pocket treatment, which typically consists of locally administered anesthesia, costs approximately $25 per tooth.
 Periodontal maintenance costs after undergoing deep cleaning average $115 per visit every four months or three times a year.

 Factors affecting the cost of deep cleaning teeth treatment include the technology used in the treatment; the dentist’s location, type of dental insurance coverage, frequency of treatment, and follow-up appointments.
 For instance, your dentist may perform the initial diagnosis and some treatment but may refer you to a periodontist or a certified laser dentist for advanced laser surgical procedures.

-Laser gum treatment vs deep cleaning
+LANAP AND REPAIR treatment vs deep cleaning

 Deep cleaning remains the standard treatment for mild periodontal gum disease.
-However, there is much interest in the use of lasers due to its benefits.
+However, there is much interest in the use of lasers due to their benefits.
 In certain clinical cases, laser gum treatment offers better clinical results with shorter treatment times and shorter recovery while reducing discomfort and perhaps reducing the need for more invasive types of gum treatment like traditional surgery.

 During a traditional deep cleaning, the dentist will numb the area.
 Then the dentist will use scraping tools similar to those used in normal teeth cleaning to clean the roots of the teeth deep inside the pockets.
-Some dentists use an ultrasonic scaling tool to help reduce irritation and remove hard tartar build-up know as calculus.
+Some dentists use an ultrasonic scaling tool to help reduce irritation and remove hard tartar build-up known as calculus.

 Instead of using traditional tools that scrape the teeth and pull at gums, gum lasers focus just on the area being treated.
 Laser for the gums are known for being precise and can be targeted directly at the specific bacteria that cause periodontitis.
 Also, lasers have an instant cauterization effect, sealing off blood vessels before they can bleed.
 This means there is less risk of bleeding, swelling, and overall irritation often improving recovery time compare to deep cleaning.